Primal-dual algorithms for multi-agent structured optimization over message-passing architectures with bounded communication delays: Introduction

 \subsection{Main contributions}

 { \item{ { \textbullet} }

-\item To the best of our knowledge this is the first work that considers the delay described in \eqref{eq:outdated:RandAsyn} in a message-passing model for primal-dual proximal algorithms.
+\item To the best of our knowledge this is the first work that considers the delay described in \eqref{eq:outdated:RandAsyn} in a message-passing model for primal-dual algorithms.
 Unlike primal methods (gradient or proximal-gradient), the proposed algorithms are applicable to problems with complex structures as in \eqref{eq:main-prob_intro:RandAsyn} without the need to solve inner loops or to invert matrices.

-\item {The analysis of \cite{Bertsekas1989Parallel,Paul1991Rate,Zhou2018Distributed} rely on the use of the cost as the Lyapunov function.
+\item The analysis of \cite{Bertsekas1989Parallel,Paul1991Rate,Zhou2018Distributed} rely on the use of the cost function as the Lyapunov function.
 In contrast, we show that quasi-Fej\'er monotonicity is an effective tool in the analysis of bounded delays in our setting.
-While this paper focuses on two particular primal-dual algorithms, a similar analysis should be applicable to others such as those proposed in \cite{Combettes2012Primaldual,BricenoArias2011monotone,Drori2015simple,Latafat2017Asymmetric,Latafat2019Randomized,Latafat2018PrimalDual}. }
+While this paper focuses on two particular primal-dual algorithms, a similar analysis should be applicable to others such as those proposed in \cite{Combettes2012Primaldual,BricenoArias2011monotone,Drori2015simple,Latafat2017Asymmetric,Latafat2019Randomized,Latafat2018PrimalDual}.

-\item {Two primal-dual algorithms are presented: (i) when the coupling between agents is enforced only through $f$, the algorithm of \cite{Condat2013primaldual,Vu2013splitting} is considered (\cf \cref{sec:BlockL:RandAsyn}), (ii) when the coupling is enforced through $f$ and the linear mapping, a new modified algorithm is developed (\cf \cref{sec:generalL:RandAsyn}).
-In addition, linear convergence rates are established with explicit convergence factors.}
+\item Two primal-dual algorithms are presented: (i) when the coupling between agents is enforced only through $f$, the algorithm of \cite{Condat2013primaldual,Vu2013splitting} is considered (\cf \cref{sec:BlockL:RandAsyn}), (ii) when the coupling is through $f$ and the linear term, a new modified algorithm is developed (\cf \cref{sec:generalL:RandAsyn}).
+In addition, linear convergence rates are established with explicit convergence factors.

-\item {In \cref{sec:rand:RandAsyn} an asynchronous protocol is considered; at every iteration agents are activated at random, and independently from one another, while performing their updates using outdated information.
-In practice, random activation can model the discrepancies in the speed of different agents.} }
+\item In \cref{sec:rand:RandAsyn} an asynchronous protocol is proposed; at every iteration agents are activated at random, and independently from one another, while performing their updates using outdated information.
+In practice, random activation can model the discrepancies in the speed of different agents.}